Published December 4, 2018 at 15:37

 If it was to go further afield then I would go wherever it went.

-Rossendale commuter Simon Dalley, whose award winning business GrowTraffic is based in Bacup and South Yorkshire, is also head of marketing at Manchester-based MakeUrMove.
+Rossendale commuter Simon Dalley runs an award winning business GrowTraffic is based in Bacup and South Yorkshire.

 I have tried every means to get to work, car, train, bus; everything apart from walking.
 I currently use the X43 from Rawtenstall leaving at 6.55am to get into the city centre about 7.45am.